Lofoten: Climate

-Even if the islands are not that large, there are some climatic differences.
-The islands in the southwest, Værøy and Røst, have the warmest winters, but summer highs are cooler.
+Even if the islands are not that large, there are climatic differences.
+Værøy and Røst, which are furthest west, have the warmest winters, but summer highs are cooler.
 Vestvågøy with the town Leknes has lowland in the interior of the island with mountains nearby; winters here are slightly colder and much wetter than at Skrova, while summers are drier and comparable.

 Sport

 Mountaineering and rock climbing

 Lofoten offers many rock climbing and mountaineering opportunities.
-It has 24 hours of daylight in the summer and has Alpine-style ridges, summits and glaciers, but at a height of less than 1,200 m.
+It has 24 hours of daylight in the summer and has Alpine-style ridges, summits, and glaciers, but at a height of less than 1,200 m.
 The main centre for rock climbing is Henningsvær on Austvågøya.

-The main areas for mountaineering and climbing are on Austvågøy and Moskenesøya.
-Moskenesøya features remote and serious mountaineering whereas Austvågøy is very popular area for rock climbing.
+The main areas for mountaineering and climbing are on Austvågøya and Moskenesøya.
+Moskenesøya features remote and serious mountaineering whereas Austvågøya is a very popular area for rock climbing.

 Football

-Lofoten has one of the world's most noteworthy football pitches.
-The pitch rests on a rocky islet which has no actual seats.
+Located in the village of Henningsvaer, the football pitch at Henningsvaer Stadium rests on a rocky islet and has no actual seats.

 Surfing

-Unstad is one of its better known locations for surfing.
-Every September surfers from around the world visit to compete in the Lofoten Masters.
+Unstad is one of its better-known locations for surfing.
+Every September, surfers from around the world visit to compete in the Lofoten Masters.

 Cycling

 There is a well-marked cycling route that goes from Å in the south and continues past Fiskebøl in the north.
-The route is part public road, part cycle-path with the option to bypass all of the tunnels by either cycle-path (tunnels through mountains) or boat.
+The route is part public road, part cycle path with the option to bypass all of the tunnels by either cycle path (tunnels through mountains) or boat.
 Traffic is generally light, although in July there may be a lot of campervans.
 Some of the more remote sections are on gravel roads.
-There is a dedicated cycling ferry which sails between Ballstad and Nusfjord, allowing cyclists to avoid the long, steep Nappstraum tunnel.
+There is a dedicated cycling ferry that sails between Ballstad and Nusfjord, allowing cyclists to avoid the long, steep Nappstraum tunnel.
 The route hugs the coastline for most of its length where it is generally flat.
 As it turns inland through the mountain passes there are a couple of 300–400 m climbs.

 The Lofoten Insomnia Cycling Race takes place every year around midsummer, possible in the midnight sun, but certainly in 24-hour daylight, along the whole Lofoten archipelago.

 The Arctic Race of Norway, the world's northernmost professional stage race on road bike which takes place every year in Northern Norway, crossed the Lofoten islands during its first edition in August 2013.
 As of 2015, the race was planned to be back in 2019 from Thursday 15 August to Sunday 18 August.
 The first two stages will cross the Lofoten archipelago from west to east.